Stimulant: Methamphetamine

-Methamphetamine (contracted from N-methyl-alpha-methylphenethylamine) is a potent psychostimulant of the phenethylamine and amphetamine classes that is used to treat attention deficit hyperactivity disorder (ADHD) and obesity.
+Methamphetamine (contracted from N-methyl-alpha-methylphenethylamine) is a potent stimulant of the phenethylamine and amphetamine classes that is used to treat attention deficit hyperactivity disorder (ADHD) and obesity.
 Methamphetamine exists as two enantiomers, dextrorotary and levorotary.
 Dextromethamphetamine is a stronger CNS stimulant than levomethamphetamine; however, both are addictive and produce the same toxicity symptoms at high doses.
-Although rarely prescribed due to the potential risks, methamphetamine hydrochloride is approved by the United States Food and Drug Administration (USFDA) under the trade name Desoxyn.
+Although rarely prescribed due to the potential risks, methamphetamine hydrochloride is approved by the US Food and Drug Administration (FDA) under the trade name Desoxyn.
 Recreationally, methamphetamine is used to increase sexual desire, lift the mood, and increase energy, allowing some users to engage in sexual activity continuously for several days straight.

 Methamphetamine may be sold illicitly, either as pure dextromethamphetamine or in an equal parts mixture of the right- and left-handed molecules (i.e., 50% levomethamphetamine and 50% dextromethamphetamine).
-Both dextromethamphetamine and racemic methamphetamine are schedule II controlled substances in the United States.
-Also, the production, distribution, sale, and possession of methamphetamine is restricted or illegal in many other countries due to its placement in schedule II of the United Nations Convention on Psychotropic Substances treaty.
+Both dextromethamphetamine and racemic methamphetamine are Schedule II controlled substances in the United States.
+Also, the production, distribution, sale, and possession of methamphetamine is restricted or illegal in many other countries due to its placement in Schedule II of the United Nations Convention on Psychotropic Substances treaty.
 In contrast, levomethamphetamine is an over-the-counter drug in the United States.

 In low doses, methamphetamine can cause an elevated mood and increase alertness, concentration, and energy in fatigued individuals.
 At higher doses, it can induce psychosis, rhabdomyolysis, and cerebral hemorrhage.
 Methamphetamine is known to have a high potential for abuse and addiction.
-Recreational use of methamphetamine may result in psychosis or lead to post-withdrawal syndrome, a withdrawal syndrome that can persist for months beyond the typical withdrawal period.
+Recreational use of methamphetamine may result in psychosis or lead to post-acute-withdrawal syndrome, a withdrawal syndrome that can persist for months beyond the typical withdrawal period.
 Unlike amphetamine and cocaine, methamphetamine is neurotoxic to humans, damaging both dopamine and serotonin neurons in the central nervous system (CNS).
 Unlike the long-term use of amphetamine in prescription doses, which may improve certain brain regions in individuals with ADHD, there is evidence that methamphetamine causes brain damage from long-term use in humans; this damage includes adverse changes in brain structure and function, such as reductions in gray matter volume in several brain regions and adverse changes in markers of metabolic integrity.
-However, recreational amphetamine doses may also be neurotoxic.